 If you think you or someone you know has been bullied or harassed there is a lot of support available within the University and externally.
 Talking things through with someone you trust such as a friend, relative or colleague can sometimes help.

 If there is an immediate danger call 999 (or 112 from a mobile).
 If you are on campus, you can request support from Security by calling 0141 848 3505 (all Scottish campuses) and 0141 848 3047 (for London), or use the SafeZone app.
-The SafeZone app enables users to call for help and assistance, giving students and staff fast access to security whenever and wherever you are on campus.
+The SafeZone app enables users to call for help and assistance, giving students and employees fast access to security whenever and wherever you are on campus.
 You can download the SafeZone app by clicking here.

-University support for students and staff
+University support for students and employees:

 • UWS Equality, Diversity and Inclusion Team can be contacted via email at equality@uws.ac.uk.
-The team provides advice, support and guidance on equality, diversity and inclusion related issues to students, academic advisers and other staff in student-supporting roles.
+The team provides advice, support and guidance on equality, diversity and inclusion related issues to students, academic advisers and other employees in student-supporting roles.

 • The University's Mediation Service offers an alternative dispute resolution approach; it is confidential and can help resolve a disagreement or conflict, with a colleague in the workplace or a fellow student.

-University support for students
+University support for students:

 • The Hub is the first point of contact for support or questions that you may have during your student journey at UWS.
 There’s a Hub on every campus and online information and guidance can be accessed by clicking here.
 The Hub offers support and advice on issues affecting your student life, with signposting and referral to more specialist services.
 If you're not sure where to go, this is a good place to start.